jiawei-zhang-a/Pendulum-beta/Devlog.md

 #### 07/13
 Created specifications for differential equation syntax and designed Core numerical solvers based on iterated Runge-Kutta and dynamic caching.
 Made minor style adjustments to the index page.

+#### 07/14
+Encountered some strange problems with LaTeX rendering.
+The \sum and the \sqrt commands looked disproportional compared to previously achieved effects.
+Turned out that the fonts folder in src/css/ was not properly copied into dist/css.
+The issue was resolved after fixing the build script.

+#### 07/17
+Devised and documented the working principles behind the parser module that turns TeX statements into statement trees.
+Made further specifications of parts of the UI module such as definitions and label fields.